Skip to Content

 Where a vehicle presents to an Approved Tachograph Workshop with a malfunctioning tachograph unit, the required version of the replacement tachograph will depend the version already fitted in the vehicle and whether the vehicle is being used for domestic or international journeys.
 A summary is as follows:

-• Where the malfunctioning unit is an analogue or digital non-smart tachograph and the vehicle is operating domestically only, replacements must be with the most recent (third) version of the digital tachograph.
+Where the malfunctioning unit is an analogue or digital non-smart tachograph and the vehicle is operating domestically only, it must be replaced with the most recent (third) version of the digital tachograph.
+Exceptions are for the following vehicles which can be fitted with a like for like tachograph;

 The cost associated with the purchase and fitting of a Smart Tachograph Version 2 is a commercial matter and will depend on various factors, including the age, make and model of the vehicle concerned.
 You should engage directly with approved tachograph workshops to find out further information on the likely cost relevant to your specific vehicle(s).

 Smart Tachograph Version 2 units requires the use of the Open Service – Navigation Message Authentication (OSNMA) service to authenticate the GNSS position recorded by the tachograph.
-OSNMA is not yet operational, and work on its introduction is expected to continue until end June 2024 at the earliest.
+Following a delay, OSNMA became operational on 24 July 2025.

-To address this delay and not inhibit the introduction of Smart Tachograph Version 2, Commission Implementing Regulation (EU) 2023/980 allows a 'transitional' version of Smart Tachograph Version 2 (i.e. without OSNMA functionality activated) to be fitted to newly registered in-scope vehicles, and this will continue for five months after OSNMA becomes operational.
+To address this delay and not inhibit the introduction of Smart Tachograph Version 2, Commission Implementing Regulation (EU) 2023/980 provides for a 'transitional' version of Smart Tachograph Version 2 (i.e. without OSNMA functionality activated) to be fitted to newly registered in-scope vehicles for five months after OSNMA becomes operations, i.e. until 24 December 2025.

 A 'transitional' Smart Tachograph Version 2 is a Smart Tachograph Version 2 that does not have OSNMA (Open Service Navigation Message Authentication) functionality activated.

-A 'full' Smart Tachograph Version 2 does (will) have OSNMA functionality activated.
-These units are not yet available on the market.
+A 'full' Smart Tachograph Version 2 does have OSNMA functionality activated.
+Our understanding is that these units will soon be available on the market.

 Under applicable EU legislation, there is no distinction between a “transitional” or “full” Smart Tachograph Version 2 other than the OSNMA status (i.e. activated or not activated).
-Vehicles with a “transitional” Smart Tachograph Version 2 units are not required to be retrofitted with a “full” Smart Tachograph Version 2 unit once OSNMA becomes operational.
+Therefore, vehicles already in service which are fitted with a “transitional” Smart Tachograph Version 2 units are not required to be retrofitted with a “full” Smart Tachograph Version 2 unit now that OSNMA has become operational.

-IMPORTANT NOTE: Where a new in-scope vehicle is fitted with a 'transitional' Smart Tachograph Version 2 unit and remains unregistered for a period exceeding five months after the date when OSNMA becomes operational, it will be mandatory to update the tachograph from a 'transitional' to a 'full' Smart Tachograph Version 2 unit before it is registered to ensure it is OSNMA enabled.
+IMPORTANT NOTE: Where a new in-scope vehicle is fitted with a 'transitional' Smart Tachograph Version 2 unit and remains unregistered post 24 December 2025, it will be mandatory to update the tachograph from a 'transitional' to a 'full' (OSNMA activated) Smart Tachograph Version 2 unit before it is registered.

-However, vehicles fitted with 'transitional' Smart Tachograph Version 2 units prior to a period exceeding five months after the date when OSNMA becomes operational will not need a further upgrade to ensure they are equipped with 'full’ Smart Tachograph Version 2 units.
+However, vehicles fitted with 'transitional' Smart Tachograph Version 2 units registered prior to 24 December 2025 will not need a further upgrade to ensure they are equipped with 'full’ (OSNMA activated) Smart Tachograph Version 2 units.

-Nonetheless, if vehicle owners/operators who wish to have the OSNMA update applied on a voluntary basis, our understanding is that this will be possible via a software update applied at a workshop in the future – for example at a future calibration.
+Nonetheless, if vehicle owners/operators wish to have the OSNMA update applied on a voluntary basis, our understanding is that this may be possible via a software update applied, and where necessary, an external antenna fitted at a tachograph workshop during a future calibration/repair.
+If interested, our advice would be to contact a tachograph workshop for more information.

 These vehicles now need to be retrofitted with a Smart Tachograph Version 2.